DaviBT/DaviBT/README.md

 16 y/o, reaching my object, which is work with programing languages.
--  I’m currently learning CSS3, JavaScript and HTML5.
+-  I’m currently learning CSS3, Javascript and HTML5.